salrashid123/gce_metadata_server/README.md

  This is useful to test any script or code locally that my need to contact GCE's metadata server for custom, user-defined variables or access_tokens.

- Another usecase for this is to verify how Application Defaults will behave while running a local docker container: A local running docker container will not have access to GCE's metadata server but by bridging your container to the emulator, you are basically allowing GCP API access directly from within a container on your local workstation (vs. running the code comprising the container directly on the workstation and relying on gcloud credentials (not metadata)).
+ Another usecase for this is to verify how Application Defaults will behave while running a local docker container.
+A local running docker container will not have access to GCE's metadata server but by bridging your container to the emulator, you are basically allowing GCP API access directly from within a container on your local workstation (vs. running the code comprising the container directly on the workstation and relying on gcloud credentials (not metadata)).

 For more inforamtion on the request-response characteristics:
 * [GCE Metadata Server](https://cloud.google.com/compute/docs/storing-retrieving-metadata)